Why are they oriented at all on models?

 But what you should always have in mind are new forms of work.
 The key question is: are new working models better or worse?
 And what has to change so that we can work more efficiently and better in the future?

-The Swedes have once again demonstrated that here, working hours have been shortened from eight to six hours with equal pay, while employers in Germany are still struggling with part-time solutions and flexible working models.
-But many things work, you just have to do it.
+The Swedes have shown it again: Here, working hours were recently reduced from eight to six hours with the same pay, while in Germany employers still struggle with part-time solutions and flexible working models.
+But a lot works, you just have to do it.

 Jobsharing: The transfer is important